backdrop-contrib/key/README.md

 default.
 * **Encryption:** Can be used for encrypting and decrypting data.
 This key type has a field for selecting a key size, which is used to validate the size of the key value.
+By default the encryption key value is generated automaticlaly.

 Key types are plugins, so new types can be defined easily.